pWiklacz/SportEventManager/README.md

 # SportEventManager
-This is a program for managing sport events developed by few mates for their study at Silesian University Of Technology
+This is a program for managing sport events developed from [Clean Architecture](https://github.com/ardalis/CleanArchitecture)) with collegues of mine for our studies at Silesian University Of Technology.